pods-finance/remote-echidna/README.md

 ## Setup

-Manual setup:
+Manual steps:

-- [S3 bucket](./terraform/s3_bucket.tf) with private access to store and load echidna's output between runs
+1. Create a [S3 bucket](./terraform/s3_bucket.tf) with private access to store and load echidna's output between runs
+2. Create a [private key](./terraform/ec2_instance.tf) used to connect to the remote instance and download it to your local machine

 This project creates the following infrastructure on AWS: